pixelsdb/pixels/docs/TPC-H.md

 `-c` to the number of parts to improve the data loading performance.
 Optionally, we can use `-e` to specify the encoding level (ranges 0 - 2) for data loading.
 The default encoding level is 2, which is the highest encoding level that provides the best compression ratio.
 Encoding level 0 disables encoding.
-It is also possible to use the `-l` parameter to load the data into other paths instead of the table's paths defined in the `CREATE TABLE` DDL statement.

 As we don't use pixels-cache for TPC-H, there is no need to load the cache.
 Otherwise, we can load the cached table into pixels-cache using: